Damon-Salvetore/Damon-Salvetore.github.io/_pages/about.md

 ## News
 **[26/02/2025] DAC'25 :** One co-first-authored (ECA) paper, **An Algorithm-Hardware Co-design Solution with Revised Microscaling Format Quantization for Accelerating Large Language Models** , has been accepted by DAC'25!
 Congrats!🎉

-**[09/01/2025] ISCAS'25:** One co-first-authored (ECA) paper, **SAAM: A Systolic Array Based Accelerator Using Adaptive Microscaling Format for LLM Inference** , has been accepted by ISCAS'25!
-Congrats!🎉

 **[19/06/2024] Thesis:** My Bachelor's degree thesis, **Design and Study of Reconfigurable Arithmetic Architecture for In-Memory-Computing**, has been selected as the excellent graduation project (thesis) of SCUT!
 Congrats!🎉

 **[13/11/2024] ICCS'24:** One co-first-authored (ECA) paper, **A Dynamic Logic Based Reconfigurable Digital CIM Macro for Edge Computing**, has been accepted by ICCS'24!
 Congrats!🎉